-The fund managers calculate transaction costs on a quarterly basis at fund-level not scheme-level and the Trustee requested details of transaction costs for the period 1 July 2022 to 30 June 2023 from the Scheme's providers.
+The fund managers calculate transaction costs on a quarterly basis at fund-level not schemelevel.
+The Trustee requested details of transaction costs for the period 1 July 2023 to 30 June 2024 from the Scheme's providers.

-The charges and transaction costs have been supplied by Standard Life and Aviva.
-Where transaction costs have been provided as a negative cost, a floor of zero has been set by the Trustee so as not to potentially understate investment management costs.
+The charges and transaction costs have been supplied by abrdn, Standard Life and Aviva.
+Where transaction costs have been provided as a negative cost, a floor of zero has been set by the Trustee so as not to potentially understate costs.